timofeysie/satisfactory/docs/34 - call toonify from nest.md

   warnings.warn("nn.functional.tanh is deprecated.
 Use torch.tanh instead.")
 ```

 This is not even part of the project, so not sure how to proceed.
+For now this epic is blocked.

+We can get number 4 done for now.

+## 4. send url to server and download image

+The api/gan post can be used for this.